 Prayer is a language that each of us speaks and hears in a different way.
 When we pray together, we try to find meaning within the chorus of diverse voices.

 Our services are fully egalitarian (men and women participate equally).
 We seek a healthy balance between the traditional and the creative.
 Services are conducted in Hebrew and English, using both traditional and contemporary melodies.
-Our members have a Reform background, but those with conservative backgrounds, members who are Jewish-by-choice, and multi-faith famillies also attend and are welcomed.
-Our congregation offers several forms of Shabbat worship, in recognition of the varied histories, demographics, and preferences of our members.
+Most of our members have a Reform background, but those with Conservative backgrounds, members who are Jewish-by-choice, and multi-faith families are welcomed.

-First Friday of each month
+Kabbalat Shabbat Folk Services – First Friday night of each month

-Saturday Morning Worship Times
+Saturday Morning Worship – Saturdays at 9:30 AM

 Traditional worship services, led by our Rabbi, accompanied by piano and our Cantorial Soloist